Cloud providers¶

 GCP¶

 GCP uses Compute Engine with instance templates and bulk_insert for fleet-style provisioning.
-Skyward resolves the best machine type dynamically — for GPUs like T4 and V100, it uses N1 machines with guest accelerators; for A100 and H100, it picks the matching A2/A3 machine family with built-in GPUs.
+Skyward resolves the machine type dynamically — for GPUs like T4 and V100 it uses N1 machines with guest accelerators; for A100 and H100 it picks the matching A2/A3 machine family with built-in GPUs.
 Spot instances use the SPOT provisioning model with automatic deletion on preemption.

 Setup¶

 Listing available accelerator types does not mean you have quota.
-Check your quotas with:
+Check yours before provisioning:

 gcloud compute regions describe <region> --format="table(quotas.metric,quotas.limit,quotas.usage)" | grep GPU